bkw777/WP-2_IC-Card/README.md

 # Expansion IC Card for TANDY WP-2

 The TANDY WP-2 has an expansion slot that accepts "IC Cards" that may be either RAM or ROM, up to 128K RAM, up to 256K ROM.
-Here are a few different types of cards to fit that slot.
-So far, one RAM and one ROM in the form of a small pcb that snaps into a 3d-printed carrier, and one RAM and one ROM in the form of a large pcb with no carrier.
-The large RAM card includes a battery backup.
+Here are two cards to fit that slot, a RAM card and a ROM card, and a programming adapter to program the ROM card.
+The RAM card includes a battery backup.

-All but the programming adapter must be thinner PCBs than the standard 1.6mm.
+Both cards must be made from a thinner PCB than the standard 1.6mm.
-The small cards that fit in the 3d-printed carrier must be 0.8mm thick.
-The large RAM card with the coin cell battery holder may be up to 1.0mm thick.
+The RAM card may be up to 1.0mm thick.
-The large ROM card may be up to 1.2mm thick.
+The ROM card may be up to 1.2mm thick.

 ## Status: 2020-11-15